jrief/django-admin-sortable2/README.rst

 approach is twofold.
 First, an IS-A relationship is abused to augment the functionality of a class.
 This is bad OOP practice.
 A base class shall only be used to reflect a real IS-A relation which specializes this base class.
-For instance: A mammal **is an** animal, a primate **is a** mammal, homo sapiens **is a** primate, etc.
+For instance: A mammal **is an** animal, a primate **is a** mammal, homo sapiens **is a** primate, etc. Here the inheritance model is appropriate, but it would be wrong to derive from homo sapiens to reflect a human which is able to hunt using bows and arrows.

-But a sortable model **is not an** unsortable model.
+So, a sortable model **is not an** unsortable model.
 Making a model sortable, means to augment its functionality.
 This in OOP design does not qualify for an IS-A relationship.

 Fortunately, Python makes it very easy, to distinguish between IS-A relationships and augmenting